cernysv/ColTools/README.md

 [0.2](https://github.com/cernysv/ColTools/releases/v0.2-beta)

 ### License
 This project is licensed under the [BSD 2-Clause License](https://opensource.org/license/bsd-2-clause).
+Additionally, standard .NET libraries (System.*) are used that are made by Microsoft and are licensed under the [MIT License](https://opensource.org/license/mit).

 ### Contact
 For any questions or issues, contact me at [cernysv@outlook.com](mailto:cernysv@outlook.com) or create an [issue](https://github.com/cernysv/ColTools/issues/new/choose).